Tinkerforge/doc/en/source/Software/IPConnection_JavaScript.rst

 .. javascript:function:: IPConnection.setTimeout(timeout)

- :param timeout: float
+ :param timeout: int

- Sets the timeout in seconds for getters and for setters for which the response expected flag is activated.
+ Sets the timeout in milliseconds for getters and for setters for which the response expected flag is activated.

- Default timeout is 2.5.
+ Default timeout is 2500.

 .. javascript:function:: IPConnection.getTimeout()

- :rtype: float
+ :rtype: int

  Returns the timeout as set by :javascript:func:`setTimeout() <IPConnection.setTimeout>`.